Kidi Bebey

 Kidi Bebey is a French journalist and author.

 Bebey was born in Paris, France.
 Her family was originally from Cameroon.
 Francis Bebey, her father, was a journalist, writer and musician.
 His work created a cultural environment for his children that encouraged them in writing and music.
 Two of her brothers became musicians.

 Bebey studied literature at Lille University III and while there wrote a PhD thesis on "danse and litterature in sahelian and bantou writers."
-She later received a Masters Degree in Management at Paris Business School ESCP.
+She later received a master's degree in management at Paris Business School ESCP.
 In 1993, she became Editor-in-Chief of Planete Jeunes a Bayard Press magazine for young African-french readers.
 She was also the Editor-in-Chief Planet Enfants, a magazine dedicated to younger readers.
 From 2006 to 2009, she produced a daily program on Radio France International named "reines d'Afrique" (Africa's Queens).